New York Connecting Railroad: Route description

 After crossing under the Long Island Expressway (Interstate 495) and passing a few cemeteries, the line reaches Fresh Pond Junction.
 This is the main facility for shipping freight by rail in and out of New York City and Long Island.
 The New York and Atlantic Railway, which operates freights on the Long Island Rail Road under a privatized concession, has its main offices at Fresh Pond.
 CSX and PW also interchange freight with NYAR here.

 South of Fresh Pond Junction, the line continues south as the LIRR's Bay Ridge Branch to the 65th Street Yard.

-The line has 3 tracks to the north of Sunnyside Junction and 1 track to the south of this point (with 2-track sections in some areas).
+The line has three tracks to the north of Sunnyside Junction and one to the south (with some two-track sections).

-There is a proposal to connect to the Spuyten Duyvil and Port Morris Railroad spur between the Northeast Corridor at 141st Street to the Harlem Line at 163rd Street and Melrose Avenue, as part of a New York City Subway circumferential line called Triboro RX.
+There is a proposal to connect to the Spuyten Duyvil and Port Morris Railroad spur between the Northeast Corridor at 141st Street to the Harlem Line at 163rd Street and Melrose Avenue, as part of a New York City Subway circumferential line called Interborough Express.

 Operation

-CSX serves the line with 1–3 daily round trips, with trains based out of Oak Point Yard.
+CSX serves the line with one to three daily round trips, with trains based out of Oak Point Yard.
 The CSX trains bring general freight to the interchange with the New York and Atlantic Railway at Fresh Pond Junction, in Queens, and return with empties and container loads of solid waste.
 Providence and Worcester runs three trains per week carrying gravel from Cedar Hill Yard in New Haven, CT, to Fresh Pond.

-Origins
+History

 The New York Connecting Railroad was incorporated on April 21, 1892, and was jointly owned by the New York, New Haven and Hartford Railroad (the "New Haven") and the Pennsylvania Railroad (PRR).
 The line opened in 1917 as a connection between the New Haven's Harlem River and Port Chester Railroad and the PRR East River Tunnels to Penn Station and the North River Tunnels under the Hudson River.

 The line was dedicated on March 9, 1917 by PRR President Samuel Rea and engineer Gustav Lindenthal.
 A special train took the directors of the New Haven over the line on March 25, 1917, and at that time it was turned over to the New Haven for operation, though the Southern Division (freight-only) was not yet complete.
 Passenger service began on April 1, 1917, with the return of the Federal Express and the rerouting of two local trains.
 The Colonial began using it April 30, resulting in the first accident on the NYCR on August 20, 1917.
 Through freights to Bay Ridge began January 17, 1918, and the final work was completed August 7, 1918.